zjc19891106/MarkdownDisplayView/README.md

 If you have questions or suggestions, please contact via:

 - Submit [GitHub Issue](https://github.com/zjc19891106/MarkdownDisplayView/issues)
-- Send email to: your.email@example.com
+- Send email to: 984065974@qq.com or luomobancheng@gmail.com

 ---